ai-traders/ide/README.md

 **regadless of installed software** on the host where this was called.

 `ide` is the *magical* command wrapping `docker` that will
    * fetch development environment image(s)
    * create environment where development tasks can be executed
    * mount volumes from host to container(s)

 ## Use cases

-This project will prove to be useful in following cases:
+This project will prove to be useful in the following cases:

 1. You have applications/projects that have complex and/or frequently changing development dependencies.